 22nd Annual OI Conference (Worcester, Massachusetts, June 23–26, 2016)

 - Megan Brett of George Mason University led a beginner’s session in Omeka, the popular online software that lets you build and curate a digital exhibit.

 - Elizabeth Hopwood of Northeastern University led an advanced beginner’s session in TEI mark up language, a protocol used for the digital encoding of scholarly texts.

 “Emerging Histories of the Early Modern French Atlantic” Conference (Williamsburg, Viriginia, October 2015)

-The October 2015 camp was taught by University of Virginia professor Max Edelson, co-creator of the popular online resource Map Scholar program.
-At the end of the session, participants were be able to create a basic digital atlas and annotate maps.
+- Max Edelson of the University of Virginia and co-creator of the popular online resource Map Scholar program led a session that taught participants to create a basic digital atlas and annotate maps.